YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If sightseeing matters to you, plan it before surgery, not immediately after.
 After surgery, the goal is simple healing, washing, sleeping safely, and protecting the grafts.

-Turkey uses 220 V electricity and European-style round-prong plugs.
+Turkey uses 220 V electricity and European style round prong plugs.
 Patients from countries using different plugs or voltage should bring the correct adapter.

 The package should reduce travel stress, not replace medical judgment.
 A good package should still allow the plan to change if the donor area, medical history, or expectations make a smaller operation safer.